Figure 22-1 Review Process

 ---|---|

-Restricts review items to users as account custodians or mapped accounts |
+Restrict review items to users as account custodians or mapped accounts |

-Users first, select type of accounts, and specify if the selected users are mapped users or account custodians.
+Users first, then select type of accounts, and specify if the selected users are mapped users or account custodians.
 NOTE:The ability to indicate if the selected users are mapped users or account custodians will be available only if you select users first and then accounts. |

 Restrict review items to items that were not authorized by a business role or to items that were authorized by a business role |

-NOTE:For an account to be authorized by a business role, the application to which the account belongs to should be added as an authorized resource for the business role.
+NOTE:For an account to be authorized by a business role, the application to which the account belongs should be added as an authorized resource for the business role.
 Estimate impact calculations display an approximate number of review targets and do not include additional options such as business role authorizations in the review target calculations.
 Start the review in preview mode to get an accurate preview of review items based on all review item selection criteria.

 User Access Review